Kay Pacha – (Kay Pah-chah) – The Middle World

 Type 2 – The Helper

-Twos scan for whether they matter to you before processing what you are saying.
+Twos scan for whether they matter to you before interpreting what you are saying.
 Acknowledge them first – genuinely, not strategically – and the conversation opens.
 Skip that and they are managing the slight while you are making your point.
 They will agree with you in the room and feel unseen the rest of the day.

 Type 3 – The Achiever